 Hiring trustworthy contractors are twice as important in long-distance real estate investing—and twice as hard.

 Lean on your Realtor for referrals to trustworthy, reliable local contractors.
 Also ask around among other local real estate investors.
 Most of all, follow these best practices for hiring and working with contractors and have your local agent keep a consistent watch on their work.

 Verify all licenses, bonds, and referrals before hiring.
 If the worst happens and you find yourself dealing with a bad contractor, you’ll have more options at your disposal if the contractor is licensed and bonded.

 While you may not be obliged to file an in-state LLC to own real estate in a state where you’re not a resident, you may decide for tax or asset protection reasons that you want to create an LLC to hold your investment properties.
 Fortunately, it’s not difficult to do and in many cases, can be done online.
 Your Realtor should also be able to assist you.

 You will, however, need an in-state resident agent if you file an LLC.
 A quick Google search will reveal plenty of options for resident agent services in all 50 states.

 While you can open a business bank account for your real estate investments in that state, you’ll probably find it more convenient to simply open the account in your home state instead.
 Before deciding whether to create a local LLC or bank account, talk to your Realtor, or an attorney, familiar with asset protection for real estate investors.

 Before buying a house out of state, make sure you know how you plan to finance it.
-LendingHome offers fix-and-flip loans in 26 states, and you can also ask for local lender referrals from your Realtor.
+LendingHome offers house fix-and-flip hard loans in 28 states, and you can also ask for local lender referrals from your Realtor.